konsumer/pdpi/README.md

 exit 0
 ```

 If you have a Pi 3, you can [setup wifi & bluetooth](https://minibianpi.wordpress.com/how-to/rpi3/), if you want.
-I disabled wifi & ethernet by putting a `#` in front of non-`lo` stuff in `/etc/network/interfaces`, so it boots faster and doesn't try to connect to a network when it's being used as an instrument.
+I didn;t do this because I want it to boot faster.

 ## additional plugins